Whitfrost21/EVault/README.md

 go run main.go
 ```

-> 🔔 **Note:** I have'nt define any quality determination and cost evaluation method just them manually ,may be thinking to improve them in future .
+> 🔔 **Note:** I have'nt define any quality determination and cost evaluation method just them manually ,may be thinking to improve them in future.also i dont add any user authentication while login

 ## Contributing